 Your tour guide will most likely be a charismatic young man or woman in dress uniform adept at speaking articulately while walking backwards for 1-½ miles.
-You won’t hear any top secrets, but will come away knowing a thing or two about the Department of Defense’s home office.
+You won’t hear any top secrets.
+But you will come away knowing a thing or two about the Department of Defense’s home office.

 Twenty three thousand government and civilian contract employees work in rooms along 17 miles of corridors.
-You’ll see the mall-like shopping plaza with a Bank of America (“ the safest bank in the USA”) a Dunkin Donuts and Starbucks (that together sell 30,000 cups of coffee per day) and a slew of other stores outsiders cannot access.
+You’ll see the mall-like shopping plaza with a Bank of America (“ the safest bank in the USA”) a Dunkin Donuts and Starbucks (that together sell 30,000 cups of coffee per day), along with a slew of other stores outsiders cannot access.

-You’ll learn the history of the branches of the military, get a run-down of “The Forgotten War,” and hear lots of trivia including intel about the Civil War General who earned the highest GPA ever at West Point (hint – it wasn’t a Union officer).
+Learn the history of the branches of the military, get a run-down of “The Forgotten War,” and hear lots of trivia including intel about the Civil War General who earned the highest GPA ever at West Point.
+(Hint – it wasn’t a Union Officer).

-Of course, the most poignant stop is a small memorial room carved from the space where, on September 11, 2001, a jet plane slammed through this stone block wall, killing 125 people in the building and 59 onboard.
+Of course, the most poignant stop is a small memorial room.
+It’s carved from the space where, on September 11, 2001, a jet plane slammed through this stone block wall, killing 125 people in the building, and 59 onboard.

 It’s quite ironic that construction of the Pentagon began on September 11, 1941 – sixty years nearly to the minute that the terrorist attack occurred – at 9:37am.
 Tours Mon-Fri.
 9am-3pm by reservation only.
 Apply online.
 Free.

-Everyone should visit this somber but beautiful park, designed by Julie Beckman and Keith Kaseman, dedicated to the 184 people – ages 3 to 72 – who died at the hands of terrorists on that day.
+Everyone should visit this somber but beautiful park, designed by Julie Beckman and Keith Kaseman.
+It’s a beautiful an reflective memorial for the 184 people – ages 3 to 72 – who died at the hands of terrorists on September 1, 2001.

-Wing-like benches cantilever over tiny pools of flowing water – each representing one victim.
-Organized by birth-year “locater stones,” benches of the victims who died on the plane point towards the sky, the benches of those who perished in the Pentagon point towards the exterior wall that crumbled from the force of the jet (quickly rebuilt).
+Wing-like benches cantilever over tiny pools of flowing water.
+Each represents one victim.
+Benches of the those who died on the plane point towards the sky.
+The benches of those who perished in the Pentagon point towards the exterior wall that crumbled from the force of the jet.
+(And quickly rebuilt).

-This is a potent place, a contemplative place, a memorial, funded by families of the victims, to be added to your itinerary whether or not you go inside the Pentagon.
+This is a potent place.
+A contemplative place.
+A park, funded by families of the victims, to be added to your itinerary whether or not you go inside the Pentagon.
 Open daily 24/7.

 VISIT: The Air Force Memorial

-At 270 ft., 231 ft. and 201 ft., they form what some assert is a “missing man formation” or Thunderbird “bomb blast maneuver,” but even according to the artist, all is up for interpretation.
+At 270 ft., 231 ft. and 201 ft., they form what some assert is a “missing man formation,” or Thunderbird “bomb blast maneuver.”
+Even according to the artist, however, all is up for interpretation.